 Every year, countless Team Rubicon dads and their kids spend their off time volunteering—sometimes, even together.
-This year, two Greyshirt kids talk about what makes their dad such a great Greyshirt, and his special techniques for GSD.
+In June, two Greyshirt kids talked about what makes their dad such a great Greyshirt, and his special techniques for GSD.

 Greyshirts since 2019, it was daughter Roni who led dad, Chuck Fraser, into the grey.